-In the transformed malware image, the intensity, variance, skewness, kurtosis, and the average intensity value of each pixel are between 0 and 255.
-It is straight to extract feature information from the byteplot using Wavelet and Gabor-based methods, for example.
-After feature extraction, the data set will be used to construct the discriminative model.
-In the following, three popular ML algorithms are discussed, which are the case studies to be evaluated.
+In a transformed malware image, the intensity, variance, skewness, kurtosis, and the average intensity value of each pixel are between 0 and 255.
+It is straightforward to extract feature information from the byteplot using Wavelet and Gabor-based methods, for example.
+After the feature extraction, the data set will be used to construct the discriminative model.
+In the following, three popular ML-based algorithms are discussed.